amirloe/ML_project/README.md

  Detailed information about the models and dataset is in the pdf report.

  ### Evaluation ###
- By running the command "python ml_project.py evaluation" the program will run statistic tests based on the CSV files that are in the 'Results' folder.
+ By running the command "python ml_project.py evaluation <experiments_type>" the program will run statistic tests based on the excel files that are in the 'Results' folder. experiments_type can be 'supervised' or 'semisupervised'